Release of Information

 The RTI Act creates a right for access to documents held by Government Departments, Ministers and Agencies unless the release of information could, on balance, be contrary to the public interest.

 It aims to make more information available, provide equal access to information across all sectors of the community, and provide appropriate protection for the privacy of the individual.

 Information Privacy Act 2009 (IP)

 The IP Act creates a right for individuals to apply for their own personal information.
-In addition to allowing access to and amendment of personal information, the IP Act also provides safeguards for the handling of personal information in the public sector environment.
+In addition to allowing access to and amendment of personal information, and to request that incorrect personal information be amended.